Amirmohammadomidi/zsh/README.md

   - zsh-autosuggestions --> Suggestions based on your history
   - zsh-you-should-use (OPTIONAL) --> reminds you of your existing aliases for a command you just typed.

+Execute the following command based on the Linux distribution you're on to install the dependencies:

 #### Debian/Ubuntu Dependencies

 ```bash